Sabrinas Organizing

 This game sorts objects into categories by specific parameters.

-Benefits for organizing: It helps with sorting objects by similarities.
-When it comes to organizing, knowing how to sort is crucial.
+Benefits for organizing: It helps with sorting objects by similarity.
+Knowing how to sort is crucial for organizing.
 This game allows your child to practice sorting items into groups.

-Where to buy it?
-Below are options for Sort It Out games from Amazon (affiliate).
+Where can I buy it?
+Below are options for Sort It Out games from Amazon (affiliate) (affiliate).

 Kanoodle 3-D Brain Teaser Puzzle Game

-Where to buy it?
-Below are game options you can purchase from Amazon (affiliate).
+Where can I buy it?
+Below are game options you can purchase from Amazon (affiliate) (affiliate).

 Pop It Fidget Toys